guigaflores/multi-cloud-weather-tracker/README.md

 Disable the “Secure transfer required” option temporarily in your Azure Storage Account to allow HTTP access during testing.

 ## Clean-up
-to clean-up, run this command in your terminal:
+To clean-up, run this command in your terminal:
 ```bash
 terraform destroy
 ```